agonbllaca/TimeOffApp/README.md

 To start the application , open 2 terminals and run the below separately

-1) for Backend the port is 3030
+1) for Backend the port is dependent on PORT value in config.env

     npm run startbackend